Organisation Todt: Auxiliary organisations

 The NSKK supplied motor vehicle transportation for the OT until 1944.
 The role of the NSKK began in 1938, with the NSKK-Transportbrigade Todt in charge of motor transportation for the construction of the Siegfried Line.
 In 1939, NSKK-Transportbrigade Speer was organised and put in charge of the motor transportation for the air base constructions under Baustab Speer within the OT.
-Foreign drivers were, however, recruited into the Legion Speer, since they – as aliens – could not be members of the NSKK, which was a sub-organisation of the Nazi Party.
+Foreign drivers were, however, recruited into the Legion Speer, since they – seen as inferior – could not be members of the NSKK, which was a sub-organisation of the Nazi Party.
 In 1942, Transportbrigade Todt, Transportbrigade Speer, and Legion Speer, was subsumed into an umbrella organisation, Transportgruppe Todt, which in 1944 was made into an organisation independent of the NSKK, the Transportkorps Speer.
 Inland waterways transportation was since 1937 the scope of the Transportflotte Speer, the Speer river fleet.

 Forced labour

 Organisation Todt was notorious for using forced labour.
 Most of the so-called "volunteer" Soviet POW workers were assigned to the Organisation Todt.
 The history of the forced labour by Nazi Germany has three main phases: